thevapelabs-io/render-nft/README.md

-# Hướng Dẫn Sử Dụng
+# redner NTF

-## Giới Thiệu
+## Introduction
-Dự án này cung cấp công cụ để render NFT.
-Hãy làm theo các bước dưới đây để cài đặt và sử dụng.
+This project provides a tool for rendering NFTs.
+Follow the steps below to install and use it.

-## Cài Đặt
+## Installation
 1. Clone repository:
     ```bash
     git clone https://github.com/thevapelabs-io/render-nft.git
     cd render-nft
     ```

-2. Cài đặt các dependencies:
+2. Install dependencies:
     ```bash
     npm install
     ```